Keeping workers and their communities safe, healthy, and productive in the midst of changing work environments.

 Stay tuned for more details on these projects.

-The Climate & Worker Health Targeted Research Training (TRT) program supports future leaders in the field of climate and workforce health by receiving high-quality education and research training in addressing the short- and long-term impacts of climate change on occupational health.
+The Environment + Worker Health and Safety Targeted Research Training (TRT) program supports future leaders in the field of environment and workforce health by receiving high-quality education and research training in addressing the short- and long-term impacts of climate change on occupational health.
 Trainees in this program will join a forward-thinking faculty and student cohort to address one of the most urgent challenges we face today in public health.